Skip to content

 Never used Python before?
 It's ok!
 If you're taking CS 0010/CMPINF 0010 you'll get to learn in your classes.
 If not, here's some resources to learn some of the basics if you're willing to put in the time.

-Or, if you just need a refresher or want to see some cool advanced features click here.
+Or, if you just need a refresher or want to see some cool advanced features check this Python cheat sheet.

 We'll be using Docker for testing and running our robot code.
 Using docker containers is incredibly useful since it is easy to set up and its hardware agnostic.
 On the lake, water and electronics don't mix well, and if we have to unexpectedly switch to another Pi, we can get the code running in just 15 minutes.